-Following the Framework Agreement according to Section 131 SGB V (German Social Code Book V), this information is compulsory for prescription drugs and non-prescription drugs relevant for reimbursement.
+Following the Framework Agreement according to Section 131 SGB V (German Social Code Book V), this information is compulsory for medicianal products for human use.

 The allocation of the product-specific address data to the PZN is usually conducted when ordering the first publication in the IFA information services of new prescription drugs and non-prescription drugs relevant for reimbursement.

-Please use the following documents and enter the address data for each PZN (address number or company name of the authorisation holder / local representative):
+Please use the IFA portal (only available in German) or the following notification order document and enter the address data for each PZN (address number or company name of the authorisation holder / local representative):

 There are two options for the notification of product-specific address data: